Dedicated Federal Attorneys for Medicaid Audit Defense

 Oberheiden, P.C. is law firm comprised of highly-experienced healthcare fraud defense attorneys who provide legal representation to clients across the nation.
 Many of our attorneys are former prosecutors with the DOJ and U.S. Attorney’s Office, and each team attorney is experienced in healthcare fraud-related matters.
 When you choose our firm, you will benefit from the collective experience of all of our attorneys.
 We will work collaboratively to craft a comprehensive defense strategy focused on securing the best possible outcome as quickly as possible.

 As with all healthcare-related legal matters, when facing a Medicaid audit, early intervention can be critical to mitigating your risk throughout the process.
 We offer free initial case assessments; and, if you choose to work with us, we can take action immediately to take control of your audit.
 To put our government side experience and understanding of Medicaid compliance law on your side, call or inquire online today.

 Contact the Skilled Attorneys of Oberheiden, P.C. about Your Audit

 If you need legal representation for a Medicaid audit, we encourage you to contact us promptly to schedule your free initial case assessment.
-Our firm represents health care providers acrross the nation.
-To request an appointment with the health care fraud defense team at Oberheiden, P.C., please call (214) 692-2171, or contact us online now.
+Our firm represents healthcare providers acrross the nation.
+To request an appointment with the healthcare fraud defense team at Oberheiden, P.C., please call 888-680-1745, or contact us online now.